 GOP Data Center (formerly Voter Vault)

 A Republican candidate or party leader with GOP Data Center access should take full advantage of it.
-Even if you don't have Data Center access, then you've come to the right place!
+Even if you don't have Data Center access, you've come to the right place!

 History and Overview

 (Important note: We're not affiliated with Data Center or its owner the Republican party.
 If you've reached this page in the hope of securing Data Center credentials, please all your caucus committee or local GOP.)

 Typically the GOP candidate or local chairman is issued a user name and password that allows them to log into the Data Center site and acccess the registered voters in their county or district.
 Once there they can look up individual voters, generate reports and download lists.

 Formerly known as Voter Vault, the GOP Data Center is 25-year project of the Republican National Committee to produce an enhanced voter file.
 An enhanced voter file is one that is cross-matched with public and consumer information such as phone numbers, driver licenses, hunting and fishing licenses, veteran records, property records, census results, phone numbers and, in at least one state we've seen, the results of past telephone surveys.
 In addition the file is matched against the Postal Service's National Change of Address (NCOA) system to clean up the bad addresses.